 Submit public comments are to be submitted to the Division in writing, by letter, fax or email by 5 p.m. five (5) business days before any noticed public hearing, meeting or workshop.
 Verbal comments will be received at the public hearing.

-The 2021 QAP was adopted by the Administrator on January 31, 2020.
+The 2021 QAP was adopted by the Administrator on XXXXXXX, 2020.

 SECTION 29 NEVADA HOUSING DIVISION OFFICES